 The purpose of the 2007 Plan is to encourage ownership in the Company by key personnel whose long-term employment or other service relationship with the Company is considered essential to the Company's continued progress and, thereby, encourage recipients to act in the stockholders' interest and share in the Company's success.
 Stock options and stock awards, including restricted stock, restricted stock units, stock appreciation rights and similar types of awards, may be granted under the 2007 Plan.
-Options granted under the 2007 Plan may be either "incentive stock options," as defined in Section 422 of the Code, or non-statutory stock options.
+Options granted under the 2007 Plan may be either "incentive stock options," as defined in Section 422 of the United States Internal Revenue Code of 1986, as amended (the "Code"), or non-statutory stock options.